wanderindev/financial-calculator-backend/README.md

 ## Deployment

-Replace the SECRET_KEY in line 32 of Dockerfile and run:
+Before deployment, you have to replace the SECRET_KEY in line 32 of the Dockerfile for something, well, secret.  **Make sure you don't commit the modified Dockerfile to version control**.

+Next, you need to build the Docker image for the project and push it to your Docker Hub account:
 ```sh
 docker build -t wanderindev/fc-backend .
 docker push wanderindev/fc-backend
 ```
+Replace ```wanderindev``` above (my Docker Hub account id) with your Docker Hub id.

-Then, from the root of do-kubernetes project:
+Then, from the root of [do-managed-kubernetes](https://github.com/wanderindev/do-managed-kubernetes) project run:
 ```sh
 kubectl delete deployment fc-backend
 kubectl apply -f ./python/fc-backend.yml